 The value and effectiveness of any PREA audit largely depends on the auditor's skills and thoroughness.
 This includes an auditor's understanding of the Standards, mastery of the audit methodology, and the ability to help agencies and facilities to change in ways that lead to successful implementation of the PREA Standards.
 As the primary means by which a facility's compliance with the Standards is assessed by an objective third party, the PREA audit represents an important catalyst for meaningful PREA Standards implementation and adoption of zero tolerance cultures for sexual abuse and sexual harassment in confinement.
-In order to accomplish these goals and uphold the integrity of the PREA audit process, the PREA Management Office has instituted the PREA Audit Oversight function.
-The purpose of Audit Oversight is to promote high quality, reliable, objective, and comprehensive audits that hold agencies and facilities accountable for keeping individuals in their custody and care safe from sexual abuse and sexual harassment.
+In order to accomplish these goals, the PREA Audit Oversight Program is designed to promote high quality, reliable, objective, and comprehensive audits that hold agencies and facilities accountable for keeping individuals in their custody and care safe from sexual abuse and sexual harassment.